KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/worksheet/part_5_install_a_dependency_via_command_line.md

 Just like the `init` command, **npm** provides an easy way to add a dependency via command line, too.
 In this part, we'll add a dependency on **lodash** using this method.

 {% hint style='info' %}
 **Lodash** is a library that helps you manipulate JSON objects in JavaScript.
-This can be very handy if you want to:
+This can be handy if you want to:
 - sort an array (alphabetically, or in some other way)
 - replace words in a string
 - generate a random number